TICKS AND LYME DISEASE

 One of the most important things for us as pet owners and family members to do is actively PREVENT our animals from getting ticks and potentially Lyme disease.
 Remember, when that tick falls off your pet they will be looking for another host for their next blood meal, and that next host could be a human family member!

 We have excellent medications to give our pets now to ward off ticks and kill them before they have a chance to transmit Lyme disease, among other diseases they can carry.
 The most effective treatments we have are for DOGS only at this time, but there will be cat tick prevention in the not-too-distant future.
-The easiest and best products that we have at this time are called NEXGARD and BRAVECTO.
-These are simple chewable treats that will begin to kill ticks on your dog as soon as they start to take a blood meal, making it impossible for them to transmit the Lyme disease.
-NexGard is given once per month and Bravecto is given once every 3 months to protect your dog against ticks.
+The easiest and best producs that we have at this time is BRAVECTO.
+This is a simple chewable treats that will begin to kill ticks on your dog as soon as they start to take a blood meal, making it impossible for them to transmit the Lyme disease.
+Bravecto is given once every 3 months to protect your dog against fleas and ticks.
 There are also topical products like REVOLUTION that can help, but they are not labeled to kill the specific tick that is responsible for transmitting Lyme disease.
 In addition there is a Lyme disease vaccination that is available and effective for our dogs to help to protect them against the disease.

 ALWAYS REMEMBER: PREVENTION IS THE KEY!

-Ask us about NexGard, Bravecto and Revolution when you are in this spring for your heartworm 4DX testing and we can decide if it is right for your pet!
+Ask us about Bravecto when you are in this spring for your heartworm 4DX testing and we can decide if it is right for your pet!

 Dr. Christine Nawas, BSc.
 DVM